nsfmc/generic-cx-content/05.essays/60.comments/essay.md

 ### the unblocking comment

-The behavior we've adopted at work (and to be clear, khan academy is *not* unique in this practice) is to leave comments for the things you aren't able to get to right now so that you can unblock yourself. let me show you a 'for instance' from my super hacky [tumblr editor](https://github.com/nsfmc/stumblr) package:
+The practice we've adopted (and to be clear, khan academy is *not* unique here) is to leave comments for the things you recognize are probably out of immediate scope and that you aren't able to get to right now so that you can *get on with your original commit* (i.e. unblocking yourself).

+let me show you a 'for instance' from my super hacky [tumblr editor](https://github.com/nsfmc/stumblr) package:

 <pre><code class="language-python"># TODO(marcos): what if this also fails?
 if more_info['meta']['status'] == 200: